gkorpal/latex-vim-tutorial/README.md

 I do this both in the form of a 'tutorial' (scroll down) and a template + snippets (see above).

 → **NOTE:** if you're completely new to LaTeX, this is probably not the place to start.
-You can get acquainted with LaTeX through [Overleaf's 30-minute introduction](https://www.overleaf.com/learn/latex/Learn_LaTeX_in_30_minutes).
-Check out [LaTeX-doc-ptr](https://mirrors.evoluso.com/CTAN/info/latex-doc-ptr/latex-doc-ptr.pdf) for a great list of general recommendations.
+You can get acquainted with LaTeX through [Overleaf's 30-minute introduction](https://www.overleaf.com/learn/latex/Learn_LaTeX_in_30_minutes), and check out [LaTeX-doc-ptr](https://mirrors.evoluso.com/CTAN/info/latex-doc-ptr/latex-doc-ptr.pdf) for a great list of general recommendations.

 ![Example of an neovim+LaTeX workflow](https://gitlab.com/teunphil/humanlatex/-/raw/main/example.gif)*What a simple neovim+LaTeX workflow could look like.*